 Another popular nickname of the Explorer II ref.
-1655, is the erroneous “Steve McQueen Rolex” label.
+1655, is the erroneous “Steve McQueen Rolex” label, which stuck after it was misreported that the actor wore one.
 There actually isn’t any photographic evidence that Steve McQueen ever sported an Explorer II.
 His Rolex of choice was a Submariner.
 Nevertheless, the Explorer II ref.
 1655 will forever be known as the Steve McQueen Rolex!

 Rolex Explorer II Ref.
 16550